-There are over 3,500 photographs of particles on this site.
+There are about 7,000 photographs of particles on this site.
 I have started a guide to these particles to aid in identification.
 By clicking on

 the particle showing the feature of interest it will carry you to the next level with a number of additional particles that have similar features.
 It